 In any case, a solution is usually to use a private bank account and link it with Paypal or Stripe, there are also some fintech companies that can be useful.
 Although Paypal also offers cheque payments in the USA, this is almost impossible to carry out.

-If you want to set up an LLC in Delaware it doesn´t have to be your best option, you can find exactly the same advantages for a much cheaper price in the State of Wyoming.
+If you want to set up an LLC, Delaware isn’t always your best option, you can find exactly the same advantages for a much cheaper price in the State of Wyoming.
 You only pay $500 there instead of $1,500 for the establishment of a company and you can set it up along with a bank account.
 The only advantage of Delaware resides in a more flexible corporate law, which is mainly aimed at stock quotes however, and is something that online entrepreneurs never usually need.

 By the way, one aspect that many company formation agents conceal is that if you own a US LLC, each economic beneficiary must declare the foreign accounts that they own around the world once a year (from a combined sum of 10,000).
 This is the case even if the entrepreneur has nothing to do with the US.